i2bc/PCa-gene-based_vs_gene-free/kmerFilter/README.md

 -k INT     the length of k-mers [31]
 -l         if to REMOVE the k-mers in filter list (to keep "liquid" in real filtering experiment)
                do not put this parameter if to SELECT the k-mers in filter list (to keep "solid" in real filtering experiment)
--f STRING  the mask file path, could be either a fasta file or a list WITHOUT header
+-f STRING  the filter file path, could be either a fasta file or a list WITHOUT header
 ```

 There are 2 principal modes: keep solid and keep liquid.